nolll77/Linear-Regression-using-numpy.polyfit/README.md

 1. **Predictions** : Based on your linear regression model, if a student tells you how much she studied for the exam, you can come up with a pretty good estimate: you can predict her results even before she writes the test.
 Let’s say someone studied 20 hours; it means that her predicted test result will be `2.01 * 20 - 3.9 = 36.3`.

-2. **Outliers** : If something unexpected shows up in your dataset – someone is way too far from the expected range…
+2. **Outliers** : If something unexpected shows up in your dataset – someone is way too far from the expected range...
 ![outlier detection with linear regression](https://drive.google.com/uc?id=1XSH-mDKrxluHUZn0ih2Zb4oGrTKaChA_)

-… let’s say, someone who studied only 18 hours but got almost 100% on the exam… Well, that student is either a genius — or a cheater.
+...let’s say, someone who studied only 18 hours but got almost 100% on the exam… Well, that student is either a genius - or a cheater.
 But she’s definitely worth the teachers’ attention, right? 🙂 By the way, in machine learning, the official name of these data points is **outliers**.

-And both of these examples can be translated very easily to real life business use-cases, too!
+And both of these examples can be translated very easily to real life business use-cases, too !

-**Predictions** are used for: sales predictions, budget estimations, in manufacturing/production, in the stock market and in many other places.
+**Predictions** are used for : sales predictions, budget estimations, in manufacturing/production, in the stock market and in many other places.
 (Although, usually these fields use more sophisticated models than simple linear regression.)

 Finding outliers is great for fraud detection.
 And it’s widely used in the fintech industry.
-(E.g. preventing credit card fraud.)
+(E.g. preventing credit card fraud).

 # The limitations of machine learning models